 All investigations that appear criminal must be referred to local law enforcement.
 If an administrative investigation appears to be moving towards the possibility of criminal prosecution, Facility investigators are obligated to consult with law enforcement regarding conducting compelled interviews.

-During the interview with the facility Investigator, they made clear that during investigations, which appear to support a criminal prosecution, their training stipulated only to conduct compelled interviews after consultation with local law enforcement as to whether compelled interviews may pose an obstacle for subsequent criminal prosecution.
+The facility Investigators indicated that during investigations that appear to support a criminal prosecution, training stipulated only to conduct compelled interviews after consultation with local law enforcement about whether compelled interviews may pose an obstacle for subsequent criminal prosecution.